maoyuans/chronicles-of-terre/hidden/TBR/IntoTheMaw.md

 # Into the Maw

+## Sangnis

+Five months after the disasters as Sangnis, the party will receive correspondence from Butio, about aiding a old friend of his.
+Of the party, only Sebastian would respond, while Zeekquirrk would refer to Dalor Bramblefoot, an acquaintance of hers.
+The two will meet at the tavern in Sangnis, to find a mysterious tiefling noblewoman from Okeanos, with the name of Lucia Veritania Azalea, accompanied by Sytri Hawkins, a strange man to all three of them.

+Sangnis has seen a steady process of reconstruction in the past months, spearheaded by local priest Galter Lorenzon.
+While the Crimson curse still occasionally manifests itself, sending small packs of tainted beasts towards the village, Hasili Suntrace, the paladin of Fass, has been able to fend them off after recovering from his injuries.

+Galter helped Azalea, who escaped Okeanos inland after contracting the Crimson Curse.
+He recognized that Azalea's Curse behaves quite differently than the mindless infestation that other creatures exhibit, and sheltered her so that she can recover from the travels.
+Azalea learned the party's involvement, and recognized Butio, thus contacted him for assistance.

+## Road to the Maw

+Azalea is upfront about his goals of returning to Okeanos to find out who is behind the Crimson Curse.
+She is adamant about visiting Issan's Maw first to retrieve lost items.

+The party would encounter bandits on the road to Issan's Maw, a two-day travel.
+Azalea refrains from using anything further than daggers and pistols, and would only show her power if situations are dire.

+At night the party would awaken to Azalea attempting to fight a bear.
+She needs to drink blood to quell her Curse, in lieu of ample supply of the Blood.

+The party might encounter a camp of bandit-mercenaries hunting a lonesome tiefling - without knowledge of Azalea's in-party status.

 ## Issan's Maw

 A destitute settlement near the Taignos Mountains bordering DGE and Okeanos.
 The Maw, a lesser-known, more treacherous pass through the mountain range is located behind the village.
 Most of the village is destroyed in an inquisition some 50 years ago.